veralizeth/retail-web-page/README.md

 Please let me know any comments or feedback.

-### To Run the project Locally follow run the following commands.
+### To Run the project Locally run the following commands.

 #### `npm start`